 This program begins and ends at Newark International Airport in Newark, New Jersey.

-Departure • Join your group for five and a half weeks of cultural exploration and adventure travel in Europe.
+Departure • Join your group for five of cultural exploration and adventure travel in Europe.
 Gather at Newark Liberty International Airport to meet your program leaders and depart as a group for Switzerland.

 Switzerland• Begin in a chalet in an idyllic Swiss village, high on an Alpine mountainside.
-Spend five days getting to know one another and taking advantage the stunning natural beauty of the Alps by hiking in meadows, walking atop glaciers, and canyoning in mountain streams.
+Spend five days getting to know one another and taking advantage of the stunning natural beauty of the Alps by hiking in meadows, walking atop glaciers, and canyoning in mountain streams.
 Take a day trip to the nearby city of Montreux to visit the medieval Chateau de Chillon and swim in Geneva Lake.

 Florence • From Switzerland, travel by train to Florence and stay in a small hotel in the heart of the city for four days.
 Visit the Duomo, the Piazza della Signoria, the Uffizi Gallery, the Medici Chapel, and the Pitti Palace.

-Homestay in Italy • A small, medieval-walled fortress village just twenty minutes from the Adriatic Sea sets the scene for our homestay.
+Homestay in Italy • A small, medieval, walled village just twenty minutes from the Adriatic Sea sets the scene for our homestay.
 Staying with local families for a week gives you the opportunity to experience real Italian life.
 Both leaders stay in town during the homestay, and the group gets together for excursions throughout the week.

 The Dolomites • After bidding arrivederci to your host family, travel by private bus and funicular to join local mountain guides for three days of spectacular trekking in the Dolomites of northern Italy, staying in a mountain rifugio.

 Holland • Then travel by train through Belgium to Holland.
 Take a six-day bicycle trip along rural bike paths, through sand dunes, and past windmills and Dutch farms.
 Along the way, stop to swim at North Sea beaches, sail or windsurf on inland lakes, and visit the towns of Noordwijk, Haarlem, and Heemskerk.
 Holland is flat and biking distances are moderate.